 Master degree in Computer Engineering, University of Padova

 Bachelor degree in Computer Engineering, University of Padova

 Project Manager Junior in pharmaceutical and chemical plants design

 Dr Akram Youssry

-Akram Youssry is a communication systems engineer who received his BSc. and MSc. degrees at Ain Shams University (Egypt) in 2012 and 2015.
-He started his PhD at the Centre for Quantum Software and Information, University of Technology Sydney in 2017.
-His research interests include quantum control, quantum information theory, and AI techniques for quantum engineering.
-He joined QPLab at RMIT in 2021 as a postdoctoral researcher.
+Akram Youssry is currently a Postdoctoral Research Fellow at QPLab.
+He received his BSc. and MSc. degrees at Ain Shams University (Egypt) in 2012 and 2015.
+He completed his PhD degree at the Centre for Quantum Software and Information, University of Technology Sydney in 2021, after which he joined RMIT as a postdoctoral research assistant.
+His research lies at the intersection of theory and experiment with focus on quantum control, quantum information theory, and AI techniques for quantum engineering.

 Yang is currently studying for a PhD at RMIT University with Dr. Alberto Peruzzo on quantum information, quantum photonics and reconfigurable waveguide circuits.
 He completed his Master’s thesis at UNSW with Dr. Arne Laucht’s group working on developing a quantum teaching lab setup based on nitrogen vacancy center in 2019.
 Then, he moved to Melbourne and joined Quantum Photonics Lab at RMIT University.

 Tim Weiss graduated with a Masters in Physics at Ulm University (Germany) with a thesis on Nitrogen-Vacancy center sensing experiments in the quantum optics group led by Fedor Jelezko.
 He joined the experimental division of Dr. Alberto Peruzzo’s group in Nov 2022 as a PhD student to develop on-chip photonic quantum experiments and technologies.